sfigg/commercialization-public/docset/test/hck/windows-touch-reporting-rate-testf2db03c0-0eaa-44d2-92f7-34a49ba4b693.md

 ## Troubleshooting

-For troubleshooting information, see [Troubleshooting Device.Digitizer Testing](75e20c05-46cc-4ea1-b868-c574c399e43c) and [How to run the Windows HCK Tests for Touch and Pen Devices](how-to-run-the-windows-hck-tests-for-touch-and-pen-devices.md#hiderrors).
+For troubleshooting information, see [How to run the Windows HCK Tests for Touch and Pen Devices](how-to-run-the-windows-hck-tests-for-touch-and-pen-devices.md#hiderrors).

 ## More information